|

 (solo, duo, and ensemble).

-those on an accordion was with his first band "Significant Figures" (Tibor
+His first active encounter with a keyboard other than an accordion keyboard was during the 2-year affiliation with his first band "Significant Figures" (Tibor

-for 2 years.
+Kövesdi, Lukas Ligeti, and Vinod Edward).
 Still, most of his activity with this group was related

 to the accordion.
 The experimental pop and exclusively original